mircosoderi/crowded/README.md

 * run crowdedzone.sql in your MySQL database;

 * Get Android Studio, make a new project, and use resources and source files that you find in the app folder of this repository to create your own Android app.
 At the very minimum, replace crowded.zone with your domain name in Crowded.java, edit the application name in the manifest, and choose a different package name for your sources.
-Build, sign, and upload to the Google Play Console.
-Replace [https://play.google.com/store/apps/details?id=zone.crowded.crowded](https://play.google.com/store/apps/details?id=zone.crowded.crowded) with the URL of your own app on the Play Store, in the four PHP pages where it appears (index, trend, faq, credits).
+Build, sign, and upload to your Web root.
+If you have choosen a filename other than crowded.apk for your app, fix the related links in the index, trend, faq, and credits PHP pages.

-* OPTIONAL: install your own instance of the Overpass API instead of relying on the Kumi Systems one ([are you sure?](https://wiki.openstreetmap.org/wiki/Overpass_API#Public_Overpass_API_instances))
+* OPTIONAL: install your own instance of the Overpass API instead of relying on the Kumi Systems one ([are you sure?](https://wiki.openstreetmap.org/wiki/Overpass_API#Public_Overpass_API_instances)).
+Start from [here](https://wiki.openstreetmap.org/wiki/Overpass_API/Installation) if you are determined to do that.

 ### Functioning